ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: Experiments

-\textbf{Datasets.} We used the synthetic dataset from both Spring-Gaus~\cite{zhong2024springgaus} (Apache-2.0 License) and PAC-NeRF~\cite{li2023pacnerf} (MIT License).
-The Spring-Gaus dataset includes seven different object shapes with different parameters, but only elastic materials.
+\textbf{Datasets.} We used the synthetic dataset from Spring-Gaus~\cite{zhong2024springgaus}, PAC-NeRF~\cite{li2023pacnerf}, and the GSO dataset from Vid2Sim~\cite{Vid2Sim}.
+In the Spring-Gaus dataset, 7 distinct object shapes are provided, whereas the GSO dataset offers 12 shapes; both datasets only involve elastic materials with varying parameters.
 We used the PAC-NeRF synthetic dataset that comprises five different material models: elastic (Neo-Hookean), Newtonian fluid, non-Newtonian fluid, plasticine, and sand (Drucker-Prager), each sharing the same object shape but with different physical parameters.
 The dataset has a total of 45 scenes, and we report the mean and standard deviation for each material model.
-To evaluate how our proposed optimization strategy can improve performance in sparse-view settings, we selected only three cameras from the ten cameras available for both datasets: the second, sixth, and tenth cameras from each scene.
+To evaluate how our proposed optimization strategy can improve performance in sparse-view settings, we selected only three cameras from the ten cameras available for both datasets: the second, sixth, and tenth cameras from each scene using Spring-Gaus and PAC-NeRF datasets.
+For the GSO dataset, we used the same experimental settings as Vid2Sim.
 To compare with other baselines, we used the same train/test splits provided by each dataset.

 For real-world evaluation, we use the Spring-Gaus dataset, which provides exactly three cameras for each scene.
-Following Spring-Gaus~\cite{zhong2024springgaus}, we optimize using segmented images with the same data preprocessing steps.
+Following Spring-Gaus~\cite{zhong2024springgaus}, we optimize with the same data preprocessing steps.
 We train each model on the first 14 frames and test on the remaining 6 frames.

-\textbf{Metrics.} To compare ours with other state-of-the-art methods, we evaluated methods from two perspectives: future state prediction and physical parameter estimation, following existing works~\cite{li2023pacnerf,zhong2024springgaus,cai2024gic}.
-For future state prediction, we measure 3D distances between the simulated positions $\tilde{\mathbf{x}}_t$ and the ground-truth positions $x_t$ using both Chamfer Distance (CD) and Earth Mover's Distance (EMD).
-We also measure the 2D rendering quality of future states in both the seen camera viewpoints (three for our experiments) and novel camera views (seven), using peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM).
-Lastly, for evaluating the accuracy of physics-related parameters, we used mean absolute error (MAE), following previous literature~\cite{li2023pacnerf,zhong2024springgaus,cai2024gic}.
+\textbf{Metrics.} To evaluate our method against state-of-the-art approaches, we adopt two categories of metrics: future state prediction and physical parameter estimation, following prior works~\cite{li2023pacnerf,zhong2024springgaus,cai2024gic}.
+For future state prediction, we measure the 3D discrepancy between simulated positions $\tilde{\mathbf{x}}_t$ and ground-truth positions $x_t$ using Chamfer Distance (CD) and Earth Mover's Distance (EMD).
+We also assess the 2D rendering quality of predicted future states from both seen viewpoints (three in our experiments) and novel viewpoints using peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM).
+For physical parameter estimation, we report mean absolute error (MAE), following previous literature~\cite{li2023pacnerf,zhong2024springgaus,cai2024gic}.